mhyllander/rpi_panasonic_inverter_rc/docs/Configuration.md

 ## LIRC

 No LIRC user space packages are needed.
-The Panasonic inverter remote control does not transmit simple button presses, therefore the LIRC functionality for mapping IR pulse/space sequences to buttons is of no use.
-Instead we must ourselves read (and write) the RAW LIRC data provided on the /dev/lirc devices by kernel drivers.
+There are many example projects out there that use [LIRC](https://lirc.org) to receive and send IR signals, but parts of LIRC have been moved into the kernel, and the remaining user space tools that were needed are now provided by the `v4l-utils` package (see the [blog](https://www.mess.org/2020/01/26/Moving-from-lirc-tools-to-rc-core-tooling/)).
+The Panasonic inverter remote control does not transmit simple button presses, therefore the `lircd` functionality for translating IR pulse/space sequences into button presses is of no use.
+Instead we must ourselves read (and write) the RAW LIRC data provided on the /dev/lirc devices by the kernel LIRC device drivers.

 ### Configuring the IR modules